 Arrive Cuc Phuong late in the afternoon, check in our ecolodge in the park and dinner and overnight in this first national park of Vietnam founded 1962.

-Day 7: Trekking Cuc Phuong National Park.
-Travel back to Hanoi (B,L)
+Day 7: Cuc Phuong National Park – Hanoi.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 If you have any queries, please contact us.
 We are here to help you!